What's New in Tracker.js

 Performance Timing

-Get real performance metrics for every page load — automatically.
-Just add one attribute:
+Get real performance metrics for every page load with one attribute:

 <script src="https://api.agentanalytics.sh/tracker.js"